PrajeetParganiha/FPGA_CNN/README.md

 ## Overview

-A quantized YOLOv5 model was trained on a 10-class VOC subset and the full FINN build pipeline was run through RTL simulation and out-of-context synthesis.
+A quantized YOLOv5 model was trained on the VOC dataset and the full FINN build pipeline was run through RTL simulation and out-of-context synthesis.

 **Key results from FINN build:**
 - All 19 FINN build steps ran including RTL simulation